mgechev/blog.mgechev.com/_drafts/angular2-hot-loader-hot-loading-tooling.md

 ## Current limitations

-Since I worked on the hot loader for a couple of hours on Sunday I wasn't able to make it as well functional as I'd want to.
-The work is still in progress but here are a few things which work pretty well:
+Since the hot loader is based on a couple of hours effort, I wasn't able to make it as well functional as I'd want to.
+The work is still in progress so I'd love to hear your opinions on if we can approach better in the component patching.
+However, here are a few things which work pretty well:

 - Patching all instances of existing components, including:
   - Patching changed templates